mikeuom/banking_products_recommendation_system/README.md

 2. For model development:
    - Navigate to `notebooks_models_development/`
-   - Follow the notebooks in order: EDA → Feature Engineering → Model Development
+   - Follow the folders in this order for inspection: Dataset → Feature Engineering → EDA -> Banking Products Category Recommendation -> Customer Segmentation -> Loans Product Prediction -> Credit Cards Products Prediction

 3. For the user interface:
    - Navigate to `user-interface-streamlit/`